 The Canon EF-S 18-55mm f/4-5.6 IS STM Lens is the 6th Canon APS-C kit lens having this same focal length range (not counting the EF-M variant and a III version available in a limited number of countries).
 Out of these 6 lenses, only 2 have featured a version number in their names, meaning that there was an acronym or feature change referenced in the name, keeping it unique.
 Until this lens was announced, name-included changes were the addition of image stabilization (IS) and the immediate predecessor lens received the "STM" designation, indicating that it featured Canon's Stepping Motor-driven AF.
 Even though this is the 6th such lens, a version number is once again lacking.

 Though at first glance, this lens appears to have the same name as its predecessor, the Canon EF-S 18-55mm f/3.5-5.6 IS STM Lens.
-But, look closely and you will see the widest angle max aperture has increased by 1/3 of a stop to f/4.
+But, look closely and you will see the widest angle max aperture has increased by 1/3 of a stop, from f/3.5 to f/4.

 While a narrower max aperture is seldom welcomed from a brightness perspective, one benefit of a narrow max aperture is smaller size and this lens brings that.
 The predecessor is a small lens, having a 2.96" (75.2mm) length spec.
 The f/4-5.6's length spec is only 2.43" (61.8mm) for an 18%, .53" (13.4mm) reduction.

-Most of the other key differences between the 18-55 IS II and the 18-55mm IS STM Lens have been retained in the f/4 version, including:
+Most of the other key differences between the 2-models-older 18-55 IS II and the predecessor 18-55mm IS STM Lens have been retained in the f/4 version, including:

 Kit lenses included with APS-C format DSLRs (such as the Rebel Series and 70D/80D DSLRs) typically represent a good value, meaning you get a useful lens for a low price.
 To be useful for a large percentage of camera-with-kit-lens buyers, the focal length range must fit general purpose needs.
 To keep the value part of the equation, the price must be low.
-People typically buy DSLR cameras because of the image quality they deliver and Canon has indicated that the new lens will have image quality similar to the previous version, which is ... reasonable.
-As with the 5 similar kit lenses that came before it, the Canon EF-S 18-55mm f/4-5.6 IS STM Lens promises to be a good value.
+People typically buy DSLR cameras because of the image quality they deliver and Canon initially indicated that the new lens would have image quality similar to the previous version, which was ... reasonable.
+As with the 5 similar kit lenses that came before it, the Canon EF-S 18-55mm f/4-5.6 IS STM Lens promised to be a good value.

-While some of the EF-S 18-55mm lens iterations appeared to be mostly cosmetic, the "STM" version of this lens came with some definite advantages over its predecessor, the Canon EF-S 18-55mm f/3.5-5.6 IS II Lens, which continues to be available at review time.
+While some of the EF-S 18-55mm lens iterations appeared to feature mostly cosmetic improvements, the "STM" version of this lens came with some definite advantages over its predecessor, the Canon EF-S 18-55mm f/3.5-5.6 IS II Lens, which continues to be available at review time.
 A smaller size, minimally, is going to be a welcomed by most kit lens buyers.

 An 18mm focal length acts like a 28.8mm angle of view on a full frame DSLR camera (the conversion is helpful to many of us).
 This is a moderately wide angle of view that is common with EF-S zoom lenses, but 18mm may leave you wishing for modestly wider on occasion, especially when photographing wide landscapes, interiors and architecture.

 Here is an example of the 18-55mm focal length range.

-Note that these images were captured with the predecessor lens, though the same images from the new lens would look ... the same.
+Note that these images were captured with the predecessor lens.
+The same images from the new lens would look ... the same.

 Really, this focal length range finds usefulness practically anywhere, from in the house to at the park, from in the city to in the wilderness.
-It is used to capture life as it happens.
+It is useful for capturing life as it happens.

 As always, the lower the aperture number, the more light the lens will allow to reach the sensor.
 Each "stop" in aperture change (examples: f/2.8, f/4.0, f/5.6, f/8, f/11) increases or reduces the amount of light reaching the sensor by a factor of 2x (a big deal).
 Allowing more light to reach the sensor permits freezing action, handholding the camera in lower light levels and/or use of a lower (less noisy) ISO setting.
 In addition to allowing more light to reach the sensor, increasing the opening permits a stronger, better subject-isolating background blur (at equivalent focal lengths).
 Also, lenses with an opening wider than a specific aperture (usually f/2.8) enable the higher precision AF capabilities (most often the center AF point) in some cameras and present a brighter viewfinder image.

 The variable max aperture has the same two advantages, compounding the benefit.
-A downside to the variable max aperture is that, by definition, the same max aperture cannot be used over the entire focal length selected.
-Your camera will automatically account for the change in auto exposure modes, but those making use of the widest-available aperture in manual exposure mode encounter a slight complication.
+A downside to the variable max aperture is that, by definition, the widest max apertures cannot be used over the entire focal length range.
+Your camera will automatically account for the change in auto exposure modes, but those making use of the widest-available aperture in manual exposure mode encounter a complication.

 This is not an ideal lens for stopping low light action.
 When the sun goes down, action sports photographers using this lens (or similar models) will be reaching for very high ISO settings to keep images bright enough with the short shutter speeds needed to freeze their subjects' motion.
 This lens is not a good choice for indoor sports or other similar subjects.
 This lens will not provide the brightest viewfinder image possible.

-Here is a table comparing the max aperture step down focal lengths with some other Canon alternative lenses (the 18-55 f/4-5.6 table values will be added when the lens arrives).
+Here is a table comparing the max aperture step down focal lengths between the Canon EF-S 18-55mm f/3.5-5.6 IS STM Lens and alternative Canon lenses.

 |Canon EF-S 15-85mm f/3.5-5.6 IS Lens||15mm||18mm||27mm||38mm||61mm|